Estimated Length: 1.5 miles

 The Avery Substation will occupy approximately 10 acres and contain an equipment enclosure, transformer, capacitor bank and switches to support the distribution feeders.
 The project has a target in-service date of spring 2020.
 A Certificate of Public Convenience and Necessity (CPCN) was filed with the Colorado Public Utilities Commission (CPUC) on March 13, 2015.
 Pursuant to Colorado Senate Bill 07-100 requirements, the CPUC approved the CPCN application on May 13, 2015.

 Public Service Company of Colorado held an open house meeting on August 24, 2016 and has been taking public comments since then.
 The public comment period has officially closed as of October 31, 2016.
-However, there will be another chance for the public to get involved when public hearings are scheduled and hosted by Weld County and the Town of Windsor.
-Those dates will be posted here as soon as they are available.
+However, there will be another chance for the public to get involved when public hearings are scheduled and hosted by Weld County.
+That date will be posted here as soon as it is available.
 Applications were filed with the Town of Windsor in December 2018, including an Administrative Site Plan, Minor Subdivision and Conditional use Grant.
 The Administrative Site Plan and Minor Subdivision applications are processed administratively; however the Conditional Use Grant will require a public hearing in front of both the Planning Commission and Town Board.
 Once the dates for the public hearings are determined, they will be posted to this site.